On a small cancellation theorem of Gromov: Proof (expanded version)

 which shows the isoperimetric inequality for $D$, hence hyperbolicity.

-For asphericity and the cohomological dimension (hence torsion-freeness), suppose that $R$ is standard (so that $\Gamma$ is aspherical) and that there exists a van Kampen-reduced spherical diagram $D$.
+For asphericity and the cohomological dimension (hence torsion-freeness), suppose that $\mathcal{C}$ is standard (so that $\Gamma_2$ is contractible) and that there exists a van Kampen-reduced spherical puzzle $D$, which we can assume to be inclusion-minimal in the sense that it contains no spherical subpuzzle.
 Define the $D_i$'s as above.
-As we shown above that the boundary length of $D$ (which is $0$) is at least the boundary length of any $D_i$, this means that the boundary length of all the $D_i$'s is $0$.
-Hence each $D_i$ is a spherical diagram itself.
-But by definition $D_i$ lifts to $\Gamma$.
-We conclude with the following lemma.
+Either some $D_i$ is spherical, in which case $D=D_i$ by inclusion-minimality of $D$, or all $D_i$'s have non-empty boundary words.
+The former is ruled out by the following lemma:

-\begin{lem} Suppose that the set of paths read along faces of $\Gamma$ is standard.
-Let $D$ be a non-empty spherical puzzle all edges of which come from $\Gamma$.
-Then $D$ is not reduced. \end{lem}
+\begin{lem} Suppose that the set of paths read along faces of $\Gamma_2$ is standard.
+Let $D$ be a non-empty spherical puzzle all edges of which originate from $\Gamma_2$.
+Then $D$ is not van-Kampen reduced. \end{lem}

-\begin{dem}[ of the lemma] Let $T$ be a maximal tree of the $1$-skeleton of $\Gamma$ witnessing for standardness of the family of cycles.
+\begin{dem}[ of the lemma] Let $T$ be a maximal tree of $\Gamma$ witnessing for standardness of the family of cycles.
 Homotope $T$ to a point.
-This turns $\Gamma$ into a bouquet of circles with a face in each circle.
+This turns $\Gamma_2$ into a bouquet of circles with a face in each circle.
 Similarly, homotope to a point any edge of $D$ coming from a suppressed edge of $\Gamma$.
-This way we turn $D$ into a spherical van Kampen diagram with respect to the presentation of the fundamental group of $\Gamma$ (i.e.\ the trivial group) by $\presgroup{c_1,\ldots,c_n}{c_1=e,\ldots,c_n=e}$.
+This way we turn $D$ into a spherical van Kampen diagram with respect to the presentation of the fundamental group of $\Gamma_2$ (i.e.\ the trivial group) by $\presgroup{c_1,\ldots,c_n}{c_1=e,\ldots,c_n=e}$.
 But there is no reduced spherical van Kampen diagram with respect to this presentation, as can immediately be checked. \end{dem}

+Since by definition each $D_i$ lifts to $\Gamma_2$ and since $D$ (hence each $D_i$) is van Kampen-reduced, the lemma implies that no $D_i$ is spherical.
+Hence the $D_i$'s have non-trivial boundary words.
+So $D$ can be viewed as a spherical puzzle with the boundary words of the $D_i$'s as tiles.
+But we saw above that the $D_i$'s (viewed as tiles) satisfy the small cancellation condition.
+So by Lemma~\ref{lemsc} there is no spherical van Kampen-reduced puzzle w.r.t.\ these tiles.

+The computation of the Euler characteristic immediately follows, using that the cohomological dimension is at most $2$.

-The last affirmations of the theorem follow easily from the last affirmations of Lemma~\ref{lemsc}.
-The smallest relation in the group presented by $\presgroup{S}{R}$ is the boundary length of the smallest puzzle, which by Lemma~\ref{lemsc} is at least the smallest boundary length of the $D_i$'s, which is at least $g$.
-Similarly, any reduced word representing the trivial element in the group is the boundary of a reduced diagram, thus contains as a subword at least one half of the boundary word of some $D_i$.
+The last assertions of the theorem follow easily from the assertions of Lemma~\ref{lemsc}.
+The smallest relation in the group presented by $\presgroup{S}{R}$ is the \tempgras{boundary} length of the smallest non-trivial puzzle, which by Lemma~\ref{lemsc} is at least the smallest \tempgras{boundary} length of the $D_i$'s, which is at least the girth $g$.
+Similarly, any reduced word representing the trivial element in the group is read on the \tempgras{boundary} of a van-Kampen reduced simply connected puzzle, thus contains as a subword at least one half of the \tempgras{boundary} word of some $D_i$.